Money markets

 Grain fields

 In addition there is a very active European market for deposits.
 This market consists of governments, banks and large companies borrowing and lending each other short-term cash (from 1 day to several weeks).
 Finally, the money market includes the market for Commercial Paper (CP).
-CP is a standardized fixed income security with flexible durations.
+CP is a standardised fixed income security with flexible durations.

 The treasury balance